survivejs/webpack-book/manuscript/styling/01_loading.md

 },
 ```

-For this to work, you will have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.
+For this to work, you have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.
 The technique is discussed in detail in the *Autoprefixing* chapter.

 T> PostCSS supports also *postcss.config.js* based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally.
-It can pick up configuration from your *package.json*, JSON or YAML, or that you can even push your configuration below an arbitrary directory. *cosmiconfig* will find it.
-The problem is that this style is harder to compose than inline configuration.
+It can pick up configuration from your *package.json*, JSON or YAML.

 ### cssnext